President Trump nominates Amy Coney Barrett to Supreme Court

 “The biggest thing you can do is the appointment of judges, but especially the appointment of Supreme Court justices,” Trump told supporters Friday night at a campaign rally in Newport News, Virginia.
 “It sets the tone of the country for 40 years, 50 years.
 I mean a long time.”

-Barrett, 48, has been a judge since 2017, when Trump nominated her to the Chicago-based 7th U.S. Circuit Court of Appeals.
-But as a longtime University of Notre Dame law professor she had already established herself as a reliable conservative in the mold of Antonin Scalia, for whom she clerked in the late 1990s.
+Barrett has been a judge since 2017, when Trump nominated her to the Chicago-based 7th U.S. Circuit Court of Appeals.
+But as a longtime University of Notre Dame law professor she had already established herself as a reliable conservative in the mold of Scalia, for whom she clerked in the late 1990s.

 She would be the only justice on the current court not to have received her law degree from an Ivy League school.
 The eight current justices all attended either Harvard or Yale.